 The Marmot PreCip Full Zip Pant offered very good weather resistance, especially considering its price.
 After extensive testing we actually found that the PreCip Pants offered better overall weather resistance than some more expensive models in both real world use and our shower and garden hose comparisons.

 The PreCip offers excellent weather resistance, especially considering its $100 price tag and comparable weather resistance to several more expensive models.

 After extensive use in both real world and side-by-side tests, our entire testing team was impressed with the storm worthiness, securing an 8 out of 10 in this metric.
-Our testing revealed that the PreCip Pant trailed closely behind the award-winning Marmot Minimalist Pant, Mountain Hardwear Stretch Ozonic, and Arc Teryx Alpha SL.
+Our testing revealed that the PreCip Pant trailed closely behind the award-winning Marmot Minimalist Pant, and the Outdoor Research Foray.
 However, the Minimalist, Stretch Ozonic, and Alpha all earned higher scores and had a much higher price tag.
-We thought this model performed similar to the REI Co-Op Rain Pant.

 The DWR on the PreCip proved to be more long-lasting than many pants in its price range.
 It kept these pants from feeling damp or clammy, meaning they weren't as heavy (or wet) when the sky cleared.
 We were quickly ready to put them back in our packs.